LibrariesHacked/librarieshacked.github.io/_posts/2020-11-20-libraries-hacked-plans..md

 ## More reading

-There are very few original ideas that can't be found in old books.
+There are few original ideas that can't be found in old books.
 My latest obtained book on Mobile libraries, "Mobile Libraries & other public library transport" (by C.R.
 Eastwood) was written in 1966, but doesn't seem irrelevant in any way.

 <figure>
   <img src="https://raw.githubusercontent.com/LibrariesHacked/librarieshacked.github.io/master/images/2020-11-20-mobile-libraries.jpg" alt="Mobile libraries book opened at the pull-out map pages"/>